gnzlbg/static_vector/README.md

 /// Iterator invalidation: none.
 ///
 /// Effects: none.
-/// - it is guaranteed that no elements will be constructed unless `value_type`
+/// - it is guaranteed that no elements will be constructed unless
-/// models `TrivialType`, in which case this guarantee is implementation defined.
+/// `is_trivial<value_type>`, in which case this guarantee is
+/// implementation defined.
 ///
 constexpr inline_vector() noexcept;
 ```